Child Support

 Yes, all of your biological children should receive no more than 45 percent of your net income in support.
 A proportional share is due to each child.

-Contact Our Child Support Attorney Today
+Contact Our Seattle Child Support Attorney Today

 Whether you need help establishing child support, modifying an amount due to a change in circumstances, or need enforcement against a nonpaying parent, our child support lawyers in Seattle work quickly and effectively to resolve your matter.